sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 HelloWorld
 ```

-Or we can also include each new line in a different cell:
+Conversely we can include each new line in a different cell:

 ##### **Code**
 ```Julia